History

 The department’s philosophical orientation is analytical, broadly understood.
 Members of the department work and publish in all major areas of contemporary analytical philosophy as well as in the history of philosophy.

 2016 marked the 10th anniversary since our first group of students graduated from the department.
-During that time eleven of our students have entered into graduate programs at places such as Oxford University, Syracuse University, London Film School, Indiana University, University of Illinois at Chicago, University of California at Irvine, Washington University in St Louis, University of Kansas, Simon Fraser University, University of Calgary, University of Western Ontario, Columbia University, Brown University, and Cambridge University.
+During that time eleven of our students have entered into graduate programs at places such as Oxford University, Pittsburgh University, Syracuse University, London Film School, Indiana University, University of Illinois at Chicago, University of California at Irvine, Washington University in St Louis, University of Connecticut, University of Kansas, Simon Fraser University, University of Calgary, University of Western Ontario, Columbia University, Brown University, and Cambridge University.

 Our students are active participants in the life of the department – helping to organize conferences, the annual PhilFest, the philosophical lexicon, and our undergraduate journal.